Many leaders want to increase the number of person/days of office work happening in their agency.

 - Action: There is no point just pretending everything is okay, or in 'safety theatre' that doesn't actually protect you all.
 For example, many offices make do with asking everyone to use hand gel on their way in.
 That's no use against an airborne respiratory virus.
 Therefore you need to understand what measures will actually be useful and actually implement the right mix of those for your situation.

-- Review: It's an evolving situation and new information and research is being published all the time.
+- Review: The pandemic is a continually evolving situation, and new information and research is being published all the time.
 Keep up to date with expert advice and update your plans.
 That may include varying your approach based on the prevalence of cases in your area.
-Also, keep checking in with the team.
+Also, keep checking in with the team with updates on the current expert advice.

 - Empathy: Approach the whole process by seeking to understand people's thoughts, cares and worries.
 Involve the team in designing the approach.